Opentrons/opentrons/api/docs/v2/pipettes/configuring.rst

     - Plan your deck layout carefully.
 Make a diagram and visualize everywhere the pipette will travel.
     - Simulate your protocol and compare the run preview to your expectations of where the pipette will travel.
     - Perform a dry run with only tip racks on the deck.
 Have the Emergency Stop Pendant handy in case you see an impending crash.

+Finally, you can't access the rightmost columns in labware in column 3, since they are beyond the movement limit of the pipette.
+The exact number of inaccessible columns varies by labware type.
+Any well that is within 28 mm of the right edge of the slot is inaccessible in a column 12 configuration.
+Call ``confiure_nozzle_layout()`` again to switch to a column 1 layout if you need to pipette in that area.

 .. _pipette-volume-modes: